 10 Creative Ways to Use Almond Pulp

 Have you given the Almond Milk recipe I posted last month a try yet?
-I will admit this post should have come to you right after the almond milk post, but I felt it was more important to do some research on how to use the leftover pulp first.
+I’ll admit this post should have come to you right after the almond milk post, but I felt it was more important to do some research on how to use the leftover pulp first.
 Also, I wanted to provide you with a list of Creative Ways to Use Almond Pulp whether it’s dried or raw.
 That meant finding other recipes and posts about almond pulp that I myself would try at home.

 Honestly, I had no idea what to do with the raw almond pulp for a while either, so I’ve just been freezing most of it.
 But now that I have this handy list, it’s time to start experimenting.